pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/18-invariant-cycle-divergent-intolerance.md

 ### Collapse Reveals Architecture; It Does Not Create It

-A critical error in many accounts is to treat collapse as formative—to assume that systems become narrative, avoidant, or power-oriented as a result of failure.
+A critical error in many accounts is to treat collapse as formative - to assume that systems become narrative, avoidant, or power-oriented as a result of failure.
 In this framework, collapse is not generative.
 It is diagnostic.

 STD architecture precedes collapse.
 Long before the failure point, systems differ in:
 -	tolerance for ambiguity,